Categories: France, Rider Spotlight, Travel Stories

 Q & A with ExperiencePlus!
 Traveler John Owens

-John Owen has been commuting by bicycle since 1971 when he road to the University of Washington.
+John Owen has been commuting by bicycle since 1971 when he rode to the University of Washington.
 He and his wife Joan Andersen also like to bicycle for recreation and make use of the numerous bike trails in the Puget Sound area.
 His urban design work involves bicycle facilities planning which includes ways to promote safer more accessible biking from that angle.
 He joined ExperiencePlus! in October 2015 to bicycle through Provence and was generous enough to share his paintings and thoughts from the trip.

 I started painting when I was 4 and have continued as a hobby since then.
 I hope that I have continued to improve but am not sure about that.